Get Rid of HR

 Don’t get too excited folks, this isn’t a love story.

-Kieron is an expert in HR matters, and he also happens to be the sweetest human being I’ve ever met.
+Kieron was an expert in HR matters, and he also happened to be the sweetest human being I’ve ever met.
 I decided to outsource all my HR to his company, and from there my life changed.

 My advice to you?
 Outsource all HR.
 Immediately.